 Speaking into the microphone will broadcast your voice over AM.
 Audio from another source (like a media player) can be input into the circuit at the wiper pin of potentiometer R2.

-MW works pretty much as a ground wave signal.
-Commercial stations running 500kW will cover a few hundred to a few thousand miles in daylight.
+This is a very low power AM transmitter, so the signal will probably not be transmitted too far.
+However, commercial AM stations with 500kW transmitters can cover a few hundred to a few thousand miles in daylight.
 As the ionosphere “rises” at night time, especially at the higher end of the band, these signals will bounce of ionospheric layers and cover considerably larger, even intercontinental distances.

-Note on antennas: The simplest antenna would be an end-fed quarter wavelength of wire as high as possible fed against a good ground.
+The simplest antenna would be an end-fed quarter wavelength of wire as high as possible fed against a good ground.
 A quarter-wave has a low impedance at its feed point, providing a reasonable match to the transmitter.
-The length would be l=300/f(Mhz), so for 1MHz l = 300/1 = 300m thus, ¼ would be 300/4 =75m.

 Rather long indeed!
 Commercial AM stations have antennas covering several acres of land, often on towers hundreds of feet high.

 I made a quick lash-up of this circuit to see if it works, and the results are shown below:

 Thanks for reading!
 Be sure to leave a comment below if you have any questions!